 Currently, the Denver Office of the Medical Examiner has an internship program established with the University of Denver, the University of Colorado at Denver, Regis University and Metropolitan State College Denver.
-We typically select one to three interns each semester.

 Additionally, upon completion of the internship program, interns are eligible for certification as a Death Investigator through the Colorado Coroner’s Association.
 Interested applicants should email a cover letter, resume, and writing sample to Andrea.McGinnis@denvergov.org.

-Interns are involved in all aspects of morgue operations: Under the guidance of forensic autopsy technicians and the medical examiners interns will:
+Interns are involved in all aspects of morgue operations.
+Under the guidance of forensic autopsy technicians and the medical examiners, interns will:

 This internship can be extremely physical and require individuals to stand for long periods of time.
 Interested applicants should email a cover letter, resume, and transcripts (unofficial accepted) to Gary.Broyles@denvergov.org.
 Within your email, please state if you are applying as a volunteer or as a student for credit.